-Physical exam.
-A doctor will examine the patient’s knee joint, noting swelling, tenderness and pain points, and range of motion.
+A doctor will examine the knee joint and compare it to the unaffected knee, taking note of swelling, tenderness, pain points, and range of motion.

-- Gram stain.
-A lab test called a Gram stain is used to determine if certain troublesome bacteria are present.
-Not all bacteria can be identified with a Gram stain, however, so even if the test comes back negative, septic bursitis cannot be completely ruled out.
+- Gram stain of the aspirated fluid to determine if certain troublesome bacteria are present.
+Not all bacteria can be identified with a Gram stain, so even if the test result comes back negative, septic bursitis cannot be completely ruled out.

-- White blood cell count.
-An elevated number of white blood cells in the prepatellar bursa’s synovial fluid indicates an infection.
+- White blood cell count of the aspirated fluid to check for an elevated number of white blood cells, which indicates an infection.

-Occasionally lab tests to detect infection are negative even when an infection is present.
-Therefore, a doctor who strongly suspects septic bursitis may prescribe antibiotics without definitive positive lab tests.
+Occasionally, all lab test results come back negative even when an infection is present.1-3 Therefore, a doctor who strongly suspects septic bursitis may prescribe antibiotics without positive lab tests.

 Bursal aspiration can relieve uncomfortable pressure in the knee and may also be recommended for treatment.

 Imaging tests, such as x-rays, MRIs, and ultrasounds

 While medical imaging is not usually needed to diagnose knee bursitis, it may be recommended to rule out another condition.

 For example, when bursitis occurs after an injury, an x-ray may be ordered to rule out a broken bone.
 Similarly, an MRI or diagnostic ultrasound may be ordered to rule out excess fluid in the knee joint capsule.